wezm/wezm.net/v2/content/posts/2024/youtube-subscriptions-opml/index.md

 - A function to escape strings destined for JSON is defined.
 This makes use of `jaq`.
 - `TITLE`, `XML_URL`, and `URL` are escaped.
 - Finally we generate a JSON object with the title, URL, and RSS URL and write it into a `json` directory under the name of the channel.

+**Update:** [Stephen pointed out on Mastodon][sedmonds] that the HTML contains the usual `<link rel="alternate"` tag for RSS auto-discovery.
+I did check for that initially but I think the Firefox dev tools where having a bad time with the large size of the YouTube pages and didn't show me any matches at the time.
+Anyway, that could have been used to find the feed URL directly instead of building it from the `og:url`.

 Ok, almost there.
 That script had to be run for each of the channel URLs.
 First I generated a file with just a plain text list of the channel URLs: